Warhammer 40k 11th edition guide - latest news and predictions in 2026

 This is exactly how the transition between 8th and 9th edition worked - the fundamental changes to the game rules were minor enough that we used our 8th edition codexes for 9th edition games (until the new 'dex dropped).

 Whatever form it takes, 11th edition has big boots to fill: the launch of 10th edition gave Games Workshop its best sales month ever.
 When it arrives, we'll be there to cover it.
-If you want to tell us your theories, come and join us in the Wargamer Discord Server.
+You can keep up to date with the latest news by joining the Wargamer newsletter - or if you want to tell us your theories, come and join us in the Wargamer Discord Server.